Eight-Mansions/rmj/release/RMJ README.txt

 utilize the "5 senses button," which acts as an additional way to investigate.
 Other characters will prompt you for these moments, such as "what's that smell?"

+## **Emulator Compatability Issues!** ##
+Duckstation - The movie subtitles don't show properly in Duckstation by default, but this can be fixed by going to Settings -> Console Settings, then setting Execution Mode under CPU Emulation to either Interpreter or Cached Interpreter.

 ## Patch Instructions ##
 * The patcher expects the BIN version of both discs*